English

 Intent

-The aims of teaching writing in our school are to develop pupils who:
+The aims of teaching writing in our school are to:

 Implementation